Scholarships

 Applications for scholarships open each year on 18 August and close on 31 October.
 Read more about preparing your application in our Application Guide.

-AVCAT sponsored scholarships are funded by ex-service organisations and private donors.
+AVCAT Sponsored Scholarships are for the children and grandchildren of ex-serving veterans.
+These scholarships are funded by ex-service organisations, corporate and private donors.

 All bursaries and sponsored scholarships are for tertiary education and are $4000-$6000 per year, for up to three years.